 If a spouse believes that they should not have to pay alimony because they were cheated on, they will need to gather sufficient evidence to prove an affair did occur.
 This includes gathering phone records, financial statements, and any other evidence that connects their spouse to an adulterous relationship (social media postings, text messages, etc.).

 We know that this is an overwhelming and emotional time in your life.
 If you are going through a separation or divorce, please consider seeking legal assistance.
 Regardless of why separation is necessary, Emy A. Cordano is going to be by your side, fighting to make sure you are taken care of.

 Let us get to work on your behalf.
 Yes, there are many things that need to be resolved, but we understand Utah’s laws and will fight to make sure you are treated fairly.
-If you need a Salt Lake City divorce attorney, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+If you need a Salt Lake City divorce attorney, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.